Gender diversity within Oxfordshire’s innovation ecosystem

 The Centre for Diversity Policy Research and Practice is part of Advanced Oxford member, Oxford Brookes University, and sits within the Business School.
 The Centre specialises in research on equality and diversity issues in the workplace and in the wider labour market.
 The Centre is externally funded from a range of sources – the European Commission, Engineering and Physical Sciences Research Council (EPSRC), EU Horizon 2020, Advance-HE and Human Rights Commission.

-Research is being conducted at three levels:
+Research was conducted at three levels:

 (i) at the level of the individual – through a survey